armsp/AIFU/README.md

 - [ ] Make an automatic Last Updated <date> tag like the WIP one we have
 - [ ] Whats the best way to show more detailed information about the issue?
 - [ ] How can users request for snapshots if the article link is down?
+- [ ] Caching of DB reuests for countries as well as the whole dataset